joaopaulo-souza/Time-Series-for-MQL5/README.md

 This is a Time Series Library tailor-made for MQL5.
 This Library is designed to handle some useful operations regarding Time Series dataset.

+The file is supposed to be in the include directory of MetaTrader5

 The array of features includes:

    ```void     PlotDataset(matrix &dataset,int colum);```